-Any time I concoct a new flavor of granola, I always start with my tried-and-true base recipe (so beloved that it was actually the third recipe I ever shared on this blog!).
-So that’s what I did for this Pumpkin Granola as well.
-And here are the simple changes that made all of the difference:
+Any time I concoct a new flavor of granola, I always start with my same tried-and-true base recipe.
+So clearly, that’s what I did for this Pumpkin Granola as well!
+Here are the simple changes that made all of the difference:

 - I substituted pumpkin puree for some of the coconut oil.

 - I swapped maple syrup for the honey.